-- they focussed efforts on innovation, the capacity of SMEs to absorb new technology, fostering clusters, internationalisation and the creation of new jobs rather than on safeguarding jobs in ailing industries on investing in the future instead of the past. - policies were pursued over the long term.
-This was the case in Pais Vasco, which, for decades, has pursued a policy encouraging adaptation to structural change and globalisation, which requires solid commitment from all sides.
+dustries - on investing in the future instead of the past;

+policies were pursued over the long term.
+This was the case in País Vasco, which, for decades, has pursued a policy encouraging adaptation to structural change and globalisation, which requires solid commitment from all sides.